PeterH0323/MQTT_Assistant/README.md

 # MQTT_Assistant

-This is a MQTT Assistant for testing.
+This is a MQTT Assistant for sending or receiving message from EMQ.

 # Code Version